202C-Pilot/202C-Master-Course/forums-writing-activities.md

 4. How, exactly, can your peer improve their planning?
 What concrete suggestions for improvement can you provide?

 ## Writing Workshop 5
 Part One, Friday: Draft Submission.
-Complete a draft of your IRG.
+Complete a draft of your Internet Resource Guide.

 Part Two, Sunday: Peer Feedback.
 Provide peer feedback on drafts.